4neesh/DevBlog/src/posts/094_YieldCurves.md

 ![Steep yield curve graph](../../src/images/094_steepYield.jpg)

 A steepening yield curve will see yields on bonds that mature at dates further into the future return significantly higher yields than those in the short term.
 A steepening curve reflects a steepening long maturity or a shallowing short maturity.
-It is indicitive of expectations for higher interest rates in the future, so corporations are willing to provide greater returns on their long-term bonds.
+It is indicative of expectations for higher interest rates in the future, so corporations are willing to provide greater returns on their long-term bonds.
 </p>
 <p>
 Lastly, we can also see an inverted yield curve: